 This is a simple snack cake type of recipe, so there’s no need to fuss with layering!
 Here’s what you’ll need to do.

 To make the cake:

-- Whisk together the flour, baking powder, cinnamon, salt, ginger, allspice, cardamom, and nutmeg in a large bowl.
+Mix the dry ingredients.
+Whisk together the flour, baking powder, cinnamon, salt, ginger, allspice, cardamom, and nutmeg in a large bowl.

 Combine the wet and dry ingredients.
 Reduce the mixer speed to low.
-Add the flour mixture in three portions, alternating with two portions of the milk.
-Mix just until combined.
+Add the dry ingredients to the wet ingredients in three portions, alternating with two portions of the milk.
+Mix until just combined.

 To make the frosting: